How does one go about finding a true answer to the question of whether Jesus did or didn’t rise from the dead?

 Adds Sean McDowell, “As my dad puts it, ‘The fact that Jesus was killed is as certain as any event recorded in ancient history.
 We have to reject any theory that tries to explain the resurrection by saying that Jesus somehow survived His ordeal, appeared to His disciples as a bleeding wreck, and convinced them to tell people He had risen.’”

 What event transformed the disciples from defeated, cowering persons in hiding to bold evangelists?
 The resurrection!
 Why were they willing to spread the Good News despite being beaten, imprisoned, and threatened with martyrdom?
 The resurrection!
 Jesus died, rose, and so impacted his followers with his defeat of death that they couldn’t stop sharing the amazing story.
 What gives us peace and strength today to share the Good News?
 The resurrection!

-In just six weeks we celebrate Easter.
-So in the next six five weekly blog posts, we will look at the exacting crucifixion and burial details, as well as the eye witnesses (many of them large crowds to whom Jesus appeared collectively), to prove the case that Jesus did, indeed, live, die, and rise as our resurrected Lord.
+We are about to celebrate Easter.
+So in the next few blog posts, we will look at the exacting crucifixion and burial details, as well as the eyewitnesses (many of them large crowds to whom Jesus appeared collectively), to prove the case that Jesus did, indeed, live, die, and rise as our resurrected Lord.
 It is our hope that by Easter you will know that you know that your faith in Jesus is built on the solid foundation of truth.
 Take the Easter Challenge: be thinking about a person with whom you can share the Good News!
 Invite them to church Easter Sunday!